 99. How do you ensure accessibility (A11y) in themes/plugins?

-Follow WCAG (Web Content Accessibility Guidelines) standards: use semantic HTML, implement proper heading hierarchies, ensure keyboard navigation works throughout, provide sufficient color contrast (4.5:1 minimum), include alt text for images, use ARIA labels appropriately, make forms accessible with proper labels and error messages, avoid autoplay for audio/video, ensure focus indicators are visible, and test with screen readers.
-Accessibility benefits everyone and is increasingly legally required.
+Follow WCAG (Web Content Accessibility Guidelines) standards: employ semantic HTML, implement proper heading hierarchies, ensure keyboard navigation works throughout, provide sufficient color contrast (4.5:1 minimum), include alt text for images when appropriate and use ARIA labels accordingly, make forms accessible with appropriate labels and error messages, avoid autoplay for audio/video, ensure focus indicators can be seen easily and test with screen readers – accessibility benefits all users while becoming increasingly mandatory legally.uired.

 100. Common mistakes developers make in WordPress projects.